Corgi Shedding: Why the Double Coat Blows Out

 • Gentle tools and good technique reduce loose hair without leaving skin feeling raw.

-• Dry air and static can make shedding seem worse; comfort-focused care improves the look.
+• Dry indoor air and static can make shedding *seem* worse; comfort-focused care improves the look.

-• Nutrition supports shine and softness; supplements can reinforce visible coat quality.
+• Nutrition supports shine and softness; a skin-coat-nail supplement reinforces visible coat quality during heavy shed.

 Why Corgis Shed so Much, and Why It’s Completely Normal